Gemino: Practical and Robust Neural Compression for Video Conferencing: Conclusion

 \section{Conclusion}

 This paper proposes \TheSystem, a neural video compression scheme for \vcing using a new high-frequency-conditional super-resolution model.
-Our model combines the benefits of low-frequency reconstruction from a low-resolution target, and high-frequency reconstruction from features from a high-resolution reference.
-Our novel \ms architecture and personalized training helps synthesize good quality videos at high resolution across a wide range of scenarios.
-The adaptability of the compression scheme to different points on a rate-distortion curve opens up new avenues to co-design the application and transport layers to enable better quality video calls.
+Our model combines the benefits of low-frequency reconstruction from a low-resolution target, and high-frequency reconstruction from a high-resolution reference.
+Our novel \ms architecture and personalized training synthesize good quality videos at high resolution across many scenarios.
+The adaptability of the compression scheme to different points on a rate-distortion curve opens up new avenues to co-design the application and transport layers for better quality video calls.
 However, while neural compression shows promise in enabling very low bitrate video calls, it also raises important ethical considerations about the bias that training data can introduce on the usefulness of such a technique to different segments of the human population.
 We believe that our personalized approach alleviates some of these concerns, but does not eliminate them entirely.